Roman military frontiers and fortifications: Eastern borders

 The eastern borders changed many times, of which the most enduring was the Euphrates river, bordering the Parthian Empire in modern Iran and western Iraq.
 Rome advanced beyond the Euphrates for a time upon defeating their rivals, the Parthians in 116 AD, when Trajan captured Ctesiphon, and established new provinces in Assyria and Babylonia.
 Later that year he took the Parthian capital, Susa, and deposed the Parthian King Osroes I. However, the Romans did not Romanize the entire Parthian Empire, leaving Parthamaspates as a puppet king on the throne to rule over former Parthian lands with the exclusion of modern Iraq, which became Assyria and Mesopotamia.

 Southern borders

 At the empire's greatest extent, the southern borders were the deserts of Arabia and the Sahara, that represented a natural barrier to prevent expansion.
 The Empire controlled the Mediterranean shores and the mountains opposite.
-However the Romans attempted twice to occupy effectively the Siwa Oasis (and failed) and controlled the Nile many miles into Africa until the 1st Cataract near the modern border between Egypt and Sudan.
+However the Romans attempted twice to occupy effectively the Siwa Oasis (and failed) and controlled the Nile many kilometres into Africa until the 1st Cataract near the modern border between Egypt and Sudan.

 For Mauretania there was a single wall with forts on both sides of it, the Limes Mauretaniae.
 In other places, such as Syria and Arabia Petraea, there was instead a network of border settlements and forts occupied by the Roman army.